revbayes/revbayes.github.io/developer/implement_distributions.md

 2. Test
     1. Create new `.cpp` & `.h` files in `core/distributions/math/`, named `BetaBinomialDistribution.cpp` and `BetaBinomialDistribution.h`.

         **Note:** This is the object oriented wrapper code, that references the functions hard-coded in the next step.
+All files in this directory will follow this naming format: '<NameOfDistribution>Distribution.cpp/h'

     2. Create new .cpp and .h files in `core/math/Distributions/`, named `DistributionBetaBinomial.cpp` and `DistributionBetaBinomial.h`.

         These are the raw procedural functions in the RevBayes namespace (e.g. pdf, cdf, quantile); they are not derived functions.
 RbStatistics is a namespace.
 To populate these files, look at existing examples of similar distributions to get an idea of what functions to include, what variables are needed, and the proper syntax.

         **Note:** This is the most time-consuming step in the entire process of implementing a new distribution.
+All files in this directory will follow this naming format: 'Distribution<NameOfDistribution>.cpp/h'

 3. Navigate to `revlanguage/workspace/RbRegister_Dist.cpp`